pytorch/serve/docs/FAQs.md

 TorchServe preserves server runtime configuration across sessions such that a TorchServe instance experiencing either a planned or unplanned service stop can restore its state upon restart.
 These saved runtime configuration files can be used for backup and restore.
 Refer [TorchServe model snapshot](https://github.com/pytorch/serve/blob/master/docs/snapshot.md#torchserve-model-snapshot) for more details.

+### How can I  build a Torchserve image from source?
+Torchserve has a utility [script]([https://github.com/pytorch/serve/blob/master/docker/build_image.sh](https://github.com/pytorch/serve/blob/master/docker/build_image.sh)) for creating docker images, the docker image can be hardware-based CPU or GPU compatible.
+A Torchserve docker image could be CUDA version specific as well.

+All these docker images can be created using `build_image.sh` with Valid options are given.

+Run `./build_image.sh --help'`  for all availble options.

+Refer [ Create Torchserve docker image from source](https://github.com/pytorch/serve/tree/master/docker#create-torchserve-docker-image-from-source) for more details.

+###  How to build Torchserve image for a specific branch or commit id?
+To create a Docker image for a specific branch, use the following command:

+`./build_image.sh -b <branch_name>/<commit_id>`

+To create a Docker image for a specific branch and specific tag, use the following command:

+`./build_image.sh -b <branch_name> -t <tagname:latest>`

+### What is the difference between image created using Dockerfile and image created using Dockerfile.dev?
+The image created using Dockerfile.dev has Torchserve installed from source where as image created using Dockerfile has Torchserve installed from pyi distribution.

 ## API
 Relevant documents
 - [Torchserve Rest API](https://github.com/pytorch/serve/blob/master/docs/model_zoo.md#model-zoo)